Richmond, Virginia Police Declare ‘Unlawful Assembly,’ Move Protesters Keen On Tearing Down Confederate Statue

-Police in Richmond, Virginia declared an “unlawful assembly” on Sunday night and cleared away a crowd of protesters who appeared to be planning on tearing down a statue of a Confederate general in the city, ABC News reported.
+Police in Richmond, Virginia declared an “unlawful assembly” on Sunday night and cleared away a crowd of protesters who appeared to be planning to tear down a statue of a Confederate general in the city, ABC News reported.

-Protesters had converged on the city’s monument to James Ewell Brown “Jeb” Stuart, who served as a Confederate general during the Civil War, including seeing action at the Battle of Gettysburg, and was mortally wounded at the Battle of Yellow Tavern.
-Protesters seemingly were intent on forcibly removing the statue; indeed, protesters had tied ropes around the monument, apparently in an effort to pull down the statue.
+Protesters had converged on the city’s monument to James Ewell Brown “Jeb” Stuart, who served as a Confederate general during the Civil War — including seeing action at the Battle of Gettysburg — and was mortally wounded at the Battle of Yellow Tavern.
+Protesters were seemingly intent on forcibly removing the statue, having tied ropes around the monument, in an apparent effort to pull the statue down.

 Some time later, the police declared an “unlawful assembly,” citing a Virginia law that defines the crime.